Federal University of Agriculture, Abeokuta: Partnerships

-Memoranda of Understanding (MOU's) have been signed with the institutions and collaboration activities are in progress.
+Memoranda of Understanding (MOUs) have been signed with the institutions, and collaboration activities are in progress.

-At the international level, the Food and Agricultural Organisation (FAO), has entered into collaboration with the university in the areas of training and seminars.
-The British Council has established an academic link programme between FUNAAB and the University of Reading, and the University of Edinburgh, primarily, though not exclusively, in the areas of Plant and Animal Breeding and Seed Technology and Genetics, respectively.
-Others include the Macaulay Institute of Aberdeen, Scotland in the area of Sustainable Development, and the Africa Rice Center in Rice Science.
+At the international level, the Food and Agricultural Organisation (FAO) has entered into collaboration with the university in the areas of training and seminars.
+The British Council has established an academic link programme between FUNAAB and the University of Reading and the University of Edinburgh, primarily, though not exclusively, in the areas of Plant and Animal Breeding and Seed Technology and Genetics, respectively.
+Others include the Macaulay Institute of Aberdeen, Scotland, in the area of Sustainable Development and the Africa Rice Center in Rice Science.